18 July, 2014 / Category: Blog

 Ultimately, property managers like their tenants responsible, honest and happy.
 They appreciate that circumstances change over time, and that many of us are seeking to build a family, of which pets are very much a part.
 Asking the question, and respecting the answer, is a great way to build on an open, positive relationship with your property manager.

 For home owners and renters alike, your local council is the go-to authority when it comes to pet registration, micro-chipping and de-sexing requirements.
 Be aware that in many municipalities, certain species, and breeds thereof, are restricted: cats come under curfew in a bid to protect native wildlife and prevent overbreeding, while dog breeds considered ‘high risk’ must be kept under certain conditions to ensure community safety.
-Abiding by by-laws and regulations is vital to ensure happy, safe pets, homes and neighborhoods.
+Abiding by by-laws and regulations is vital to ensure happy, safe pets, homes and neighbourhoods.

 Choosing ‘the one’: